 I’ve directed over 750 hours of full-cast audio drama including:

-LOCAL HERO starring Harry Lloyd (1 x 1hr) (Bafflegab for BBC Radio 4)
+LOCAL HERO starring Harry Lloyd and Sophie Kennedy Clark (1 x 1hr) (Bafflegab for BBC Radio 4)

 THE SIGNALMAN read by Sam Mendes (1 x 1hr) (Granny Eats Wolf for Audible)